Soma Reality

 Decrease in AI model errors based on updated moderator data

-Baseline for future features
+Baseline for future features: designing our CMS

 The redesigned reporting system not only meets current needs but also provides a strong foundation for future features.
 As our user base grows and we encounter more complex use cases, such as controversial comments and stories, we will continue to add more features to address these challenges and maintain a safe community.